 Social Media & Finra Requirements for Broker-Dealers

 In a world of evolving social media sites, it is difficult for Broker-Dealers to find definitive guidance regarding compliance requirements, and how these sites can be used effectively.
 The quick take away: common sense and a risk based approach are the key items for demonstrating that adequate supervisory procedures are being implemented and enforced.
-So as the end of 2017 quickly approaches, we at Compliance Exchange Group would like to offer some background and commentary for your consideration that may help you design better social media procedures for 2018:
+We at Compliance Exchange Group (CXG) would like to offer some background and commentary for your consideration that may help you design better social media procedures for your firm:

 Q: Is a Registered Representative’s (“RR”) use of Social Media governed by FINRA?

 A: Yes.
 Communications by RRs via social media – like Facebook and Linkedin – are governed by FINRA Rule 2210 – Communications with the public.
-In short, FINRA states that social media is just another form of communication, and ought to treated as such.
-See http://finra.complinet.com/en/display/display_main.html?rbid=2403&element_id=10648.
+In short, FINRA states that social media is just another form of communication, and should be treated as such.
+See FINRA Social Media Regulations for Broker-Dealers.

 Q: What is a Firm’s basic supervisory obligation over a RR’s use of Social Media?